This course is an introduction to the theory and applications of formal methods, a field of

 representation and manipulation algorithms, applications.

-- SMT: Survey of logical theories (uninterpreted functions, linear
+- SMT and Beyond: Survey of logical theories (uninterpreted functions, linear

 arithmetic, arrays/memories, bit-vectors, etc.), decision procedures,